The following are the spouse visa UK requirements in 2023:

-It is important to note that this standard is quite high and difficult to meet.
+It is important to note that this standard is rather high and difficult to satisfy.

-If either of the two exceptions applies, you will be eligible to apply for Indefinite Leave to Remain (ILR) in the UK after a period of 10 years rather the standard 5 year qualifying period. .
+If either of the two exceptions applies, you will be eligible to apply for Indefinite Leave to Remain (ILR) in the UK after 10 years rather than the standard 5-year qualifying period.

 The paragraph EX.1. exception explained above does not apply to applications submitted outside of the UK.

-We will now discuss the accommodation spouse visa UK requirement in 2021.
+We will now discuss the accommodation spouse visa UK requirement.

-The spouse (partner) visa accommodation requirement for both Out-of-Country and In-country applications can be found at E-ECP.3.4. and E-LTRP.3.4. of Appendix FM.
+The spouse visa adequate accommodation requirement for both out-of-country and in-country applications can be found at E-ECP.3.4. and E-LTRP.3.4. of Appendix FM.

-It states that you must provide evidence to show that there will be adequate accommodation for all persons living in the same household – even if not included in the application – without recourse to public funds.
+Therefore, the Immigration Rules will require you to provide documentation to show that there will be adequate accommodation for all persons living in the same household – even if not included in the application – without recourse to public funds.

 Adequate accommodation constitutes accommodation which is not overcrowded and complies with public health regulations.

-For In-Country applications, however, the accommodation requirement need not be met if paragraph EX.1. of Appendix FM applies (which will result in having to meet a 10 year qualifying period before applying for Indefinite Leave to Remain rather than the standard 5 year qualifying period).
+For in-country applications, however, the accommodation requirement does not need to be met if paragraph EX.1. of Appendix FM applies (which will result in having to meet a 10-year qualifying period before applying for Indefinite Leave to Remain rather than the standard 5-year qualifying period).